Tired of Hanging Around: Tracks

 The album's opening track, "Tired of Hanging Around", was written by McCabe while on a plane in the US, tackling the theme of transportation: "waiting for someone to pick you up and they don’t turn up on time [...] and people that are "being ignorant when they do turn up, [coming] with attitudes and bringing it with them".
 PopMatters contributor Michael Keefe wrote that it is a story of "anxiety in a fast-paced world [that] pivots around an actual bus", reminiscent of the Teardrop Explodes.
 McCabe explained that it was described being at a bus stop waiting for someone that's "ignoring you – and getting annoyed about not being taken seriously".
 "It's the Little Things We Do" discusses dealing with a hangover, drawing comparison to the work of the Bees.
-The intro section to "Valeria" was borrowed from "Everybody Wants to Rule the World" (1985) by Tears for Fears.
+The intro section to "Valerie" was borrowed from "Everybody Wants to Rule the World" (1985) by Tears for Fears.
 "Someone Watching Over Me" has a gospel-country atmosphere that evoked the work of the Rolling Stones.
 "Secrets" is akin to the sound of the Shangri-Las.

 "Why Won't You Give Me Your Love?" merges glam rock with pop-punk, earning a comparison to "Tiger Feet" (1974) by Mud. musicOMH contributor John Murphy wrote that it initially seemed to be a "conventional lover's plea.
 On closer inspection though, it's got black humour stamped right through it, with McCabe telling tales of locking his intended in a cellar and feeding her rodent hair".
 "Oh Stacey (Look What You've Done!)" describes a daughter using her dead father's money for alcohol, and was compared to "Too Much Too Young" (1980) by the Specials.
 "You've Got a Friend in Me" is a duet between McCabe and Harding, detailing the perspective of a stalker following a victim, echoing "You Keep It All In" (1989) by the Beautiful South.
 The album's closing track, "I Know I'll Never Leave", is a homage to the band's hometown of Liverpool; Nick Hasted of Uncut said the song was about a "private dystopia in which the singer’s trapped inside a ghetto flat with floors that slash his skin".
 The song overall was Led Zeppelin-esque, while one of its verse sections recalled "Ain't No Sunshine" (1971) by Bill Withers.